 Respect for Natural and Built Worlds

 As well as caring for fellow humans, children are encouraged to care for animals and plants.
 Beautiful natural surroundings, good quality toys and buildings that reflect beauty and care in their construction show children respect for the skill and patience that go into creating their surroundings.
-Community participation in the building program encourages the protection and preservation of the whole school environment
+Community participation in the building program encourages the protection and preservation of the whole school environment.

 In the curriculum, animals and plants are always studied in the context of their relationship to the human being to give a picture of the inter-dependence of the human and natural worlds.

-Co-operative playground activities give children lots of practice at communicating and negotiating, with teachers on hand to mediate any conflicts peacefully and instil the arts of compromise and courtesy.
+Co-operative playground activities give children lots of practice at communicating and negotiating, with teachers on hand to mediate any conflicts peacefully and instill the arts of compromise and courtesy.
 Good communication in the classroom is encouraged through ‘show and tell’ in the early years, with children giving short talks and participating in debates in the older classes.
 (Please refer to the School’s Communication Policy).

 Developing a Strong Sense of Self